rsrulloda/CS-230-Group-5/README.md

 Long-Term Vision Statements

-Goals:
+Goals: To create interactable holograms that .......

 Where did the idea come from:

 Purpose, values, and mission: